 GTIP's Journey Toward Racial Equity

 Ijeoma Oluo implores, “White People: I Don’t Want You To Understand Me Better, I Want You to Understand Yourselves” (https://bit.ly/2Uoiboj).
 We here at GTIP assimilated that message and began our own journey toward racial equity in February 2017.
-We took a long, hard, and yes, very painful look at ourselves.
+We took a long, hard, and often painful look at ourselves.
 One of the many things we are learning, if we really want to diversify our training program, we must diversify our board, our faculty, and our community.